tortxof/ctrends-guide/docs/linux.md

 The `dmesg` command will show kernel log messages.
 By watching the log messages, we can see the process of the OS recognizing the drive and assigning it a name.

+The `fdisk` command can be used to list all partitions on the system.

+`sudo fdisk -l`

 ### Automatically Mount A Filesystem

 If the drive is clean, it will usually mount automatically when you plug it in.